VoisinneG/queryup/README.md

-Here is the list of all data columns retrieveable using parameter `column`.
+Here is the list of all data columns retrieveable using parameter `columns`.

 ```